MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 ms.technology: m365d
 ---

-# Compromised and malicious applications
+# Compromised and malicious applications investigation

 This article provides guidance on identifying and investigating malicious attacks on one or more applications in a customer tenant that are compromised.
 The step-by-step instructions will help you take the required remedial action to protect information and minimize further risks.